 And there is one tactic that you need to get familiar with, as it’s become many hackers’ favorite way to take advantage of unsuspecting companies.

 Hackers usually don’t breach companies just for the fun of it.
-Unless it’s the occasional act of vengeance or a symbolic takedown, cybercriminals usually want the same thing as most legit business folks: money.
+Unless it’s the occasional act of vengeance or a symbolic takedown, cybercriminals usually want money like most legit business folks.

-That’s why ransomware is deemed to be the top threat to small businesses.
+That’s why ransomware is deemed the top threat to small businesses.
 According to Datto’s Global State of the Channel Ransomware Report, it wasn’t even close.

 The cybersecurity company pulled statistics from a survey of over 1,400 managed service providers (MSPs) for their 2019 report.
 And the numbers don’t lie.